EasyDGL: Encode, Train and Interpret for Continuous-time Dynamic Graph Learning: Experiments and Discussion

-We select the Adam \cite{kingma2015adam} as the optimizer and decay the learning rate every 10 epochs with a rate of 0.9.
-We search the embedding size in $\{64,128,\dots,512\}$, the learning rate $\{1e\!-\!5,\dots,1e\!-\!1\}$, the dropout rate $\{0.1,\dots,0.7\}$ and the $\ell_2$ regularizer $\{1e\!-\!5,\dots,1e\!-\!1\}$.
-More detailed settings for our proposed model and the baselines could be found in the supplementary material or in our open-source link.

 \textbf{Results.} Table~\ref{tab:cmp_hr} and Table~\ref{tab:cmp_ndcg} show the HR and NDCG of our {\mname} and the baselines on the Koubei, Tmall and Netflix datasets.
-It is shown that sequential models achieve better results than static graph models, and continuous-time graph models (i.e., DyREP, TimelyREC, CSTMA, TiSASREC, TGREC, TiSASREC, TGAT and {\mname}) are among the best on all three datasets.
-In particular, {\mname} achieves $6.7-14.5\%$ relative hit rate gains and $11.4-14.7\%$ relative NDCG gains over the best baseline on challenging Netflix.
+It is shown that sequential models achieve better results than static graph models, and continuous-time graph models (i.e., DyREP, TimelyREC, CSTMA, TiSASREC, TGREC, TiSASREC, TGAT, TiCoSeREC, PTGCN, TiCoSeREC and {\mname}) are among the best on all three datasets.
+In particular, {\mname} achieves $8.4-16.7\%$ relative hit rate gains and $13.8-18.1\%$ relative NDCG gains over the best baseline on challenging Netflix.

 In addition, we emphasize {\mname}'s consistent performance boosting over our preliminary conference version CTSMA~\cite{chen2021learning}.
 The key difference is that CTSMA is a unidirectional autoregressive model.
-By contrast, {\mname} is a bidirectional masked autoencoding model that incorporates the contexts from both left and right side.
-Perhaps more importantly, {\mname} enjoys the benefit of improved robustness and generalizability, due to masking strategy that introduces the randomness to the model and also generates diversified samples for training.
+By contrast, {\mname} is a bidirectional masked autoencoding model that incorporates contexts from both left and right sides.
+Perhaps more importantly, {\mname} enjoys the benefit of improved robustness and generalizability, due to the masking strategy that introduces randomness into the model and also generates diversified samples for training.